Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Narrow cylinder

-Note that $M$ captures $(\le\!4)$-cycles of $G$, and that $(2/3+26\epsilon)(|R_1|+|R_2|)+20(10k+5\cyl(k,k)/s(5)+692)/3\le \cyl(|R_1|,|R_2|)$; therefore, we can assume that we can apply Theorem~\ref{thm:summary}.
-Let $G'$ be the $\{R_1,R_2\}$-critical graph embedded in the cylinder with rings $R_1$ and $R_2$ such that $|E(G')|<|E(G)|$, satisfying the conditions of Theorem~\ref{thm:summary}.
-In particular, (b) implies that all $(\le\!4)$-cycles in $G'$ are non-contractible; and furthermore, using the choice of $M$ we have \begin{itemize} \item if $|R_2|=7$, then $G'$ contains no triangle distinct from $R_1$, \item if $|R_1|=4$, then no $4$-cycle in $G'$ distinct from $R_1$ contains a vertex of $V(R_1)$, \item if $6\le |R_i|\le 7$ for some $i\in\{1,2\}$, then $R_i$ is an induced cycle in $G'$, and \item if $|R_i|=6$ for some $i\in\{1,2\}$, then $G'$ contains no triangle $T$ such that all vertices of $R_i$ are internal and have non-adjacent neighbors in $R_i$. \end{itemize} These constraints enable us to apply Theorem~\ref{thm:sevbnd} to show that $G'$ is connected.
+In particular, (b) implies that all $(\le\!4)$-cycles in $G'$ are non-contractible.
+Furthermore, using the choice of $M$ we conclude that the following conditions hold. \begin{itemize} \item \emph{If $|R_2|=7$, then $G'$ contains no triangle distinct from $R_1$.} Indeed, consider a triangle $C'$ in $G'$, and let $C$ be the corresponding non-contractible cycle in $G$ from (b) of Theorem~\ref{thm:summary}, of length at most $|C'|+3=6$.
+By the choice of $M$, we have $C\subseteq M$, and thus $|C|=|C'|$ and $C\cap (R_1\cup R_2)\subseteq C'$.
+By the assumptions, $R_1$ is the only triangle of $G$, and thus $C=R_1$ and $R_1\subseteq C'$, implying $C'=R_1$. \item \emph{If $|R_1|=4$, then all other $4$-cycles in $G'$ are vertex-disjoint from $R_1$.} Consider a $4$-cycle $C'$ in $G'$ which intersects $R_1$ in a vertex $r$, and let $C$ be the corresponding non-contractible cycle in $G$ from (b) of Theorem~\ref{thm:summary}, of length at most $|C'|+3=7$.
+By part 1. of (b), there exists a path $Q$ of length at most three in $G-E(M)$ from $r$ to $C$, and thus $C$ is an $(R_1,7,3)$-noose.
+By the choice of $M$, we have $C\subseteq M$, and thus $|C|=|C'|$ and $C\cap (R_1\cup R_2)\subseteq C'$.
+If $C$ were vertex-disjoint from $R_1$, then $G$ would contain an $(R_1,4,3)$-noose vertex-disjoint from $R_1$, and thus $M$ would include all edges of $G$ incident with $R_1$, contradicting the existence of the path $Q$ in $G-E(M)$.
+Hence, $C$ intersects $R_1$, and thus $C=R_1$ by the assumptions.
+It follows that $R_1\subseteq C'$, and thus $C'=R_1$. \item \emph{If $6\le |R_i|\le 7$ for some $i\in\{1,2\}$, then $R_i$ is an induced cycle in $G'$.} Otherwise, a chord of $R_i$ together with a subpath of $R_i$ would form a non-contractible $(|R_i|-3)$-cycle $C'$.
+Let $C$ be the corresponding non-contractible cycle in $G$ from (b) of Theorem~\ref{thm:summary}, of length at most $|C'|+3\le 7$.
+Since $C'$ shares at least three vertices with $R_i$, part 1. of (b) implies that $C$ intersects $R_i$, and thus $C$ is an $(R_i,7,0)$-noose.
+By the choice of $M$, we have $C\subseteq M$, and thus $|C|=|C'|$ and $C$ is an $(R_i,4,0)$-noose.
+However, we argued before that we can assume that $G$ does not contain $(R_i,4,1)$-nooses with $|R_i|\in\{6,7\}$. \item \emph{If $|R_i|=6$ for some $i\in\{1,2\}$, then $G'$ contains no triangle $T$ such that all vertices of $T$ are internal and have non-adjacent neighbors in $R_i$.} Otherwise, let $C$ be the corresponding non-contractible cycle in $G$ from (b) of Theorem~\ref{thm:summary}, of length at most $|T|+3=6$.
+By part 4. of (b), $C$ is an $(R_i,6,1)$-noose.
+By the choice of $M$, we have $C\subseteq M$, and thus $|C|=|C'|$ and $C$ is an $(R_i,3,1)$-noose.
+However, we argued before that we can assume that $G$ does not contain $(R_i,4,1)$-nooses with $|R_i|\in\{6,7\}$. \end{itemize} These constraints enable us to apply Theorem~\ref{thm:sevbnd} to show that $G'$ is connected.
 It follows that all its faces are open $2$-cell.
 Furthermore, the assumptions on non-contractible cycles from the statement of Lemma~\ref{lem:cyl47} are satisfied for $G'$, except that $G'$ can contain non-contractible $(\le\!4)$-cycles even if $|R_1|\ge 5$.

 Let $X\subset F(G)$ and $\{(J_f,S_f):f\in F(G')\}$ be the cover of $G$ by faces of $G'$ as in Theorem~\ref{thm:summary}(d).
 For $f\in F(G')$, let $G^f_1$, \ldots, $G^f_{k_f}$ be the components of the $G$-expansion of $S_f$, where for $1\le i\le k_f$, $G^f_i$ is embedded in the disk with one ring $R^f_i$.
 We have